hcoles/voices/README.md

 It can produce reasonable quality audio using low-specced hardware.

-It provides three main components
+It provides four main components

 * Code to retrieve and run the voice models from the [piper](https://github.com/rhasspy/piper) project
 * A piper-compatible pure Java phonemizer for English partially ported from [phonemize](https://github.com/hans00/phonemize)